The ecosystem

 One ROBOT.md file.
 Any model.
 Real hardware.

-OpenCastor is an open-source ecosystem for declaratively describing and operating physical robots.
-A single manifest at the root of your robot's project, language-agnostic runtimes, an MCP server so any LLM can drive it, and a public registry implementing the first five EU AI Act-aligned endpoints.
+OpenCastor is an open-source ecosystem for declaratively describing and operating physical robots — a single manifest at the root of the robot’s project, language-agnostic runtimes, an MCP server so any LLM can drive it, and a public registry implementing the first five EU AI Act-aligned endpoints.
 Built almost entirely with Claude Code.

 Architecture